Petar2207/mixed-type-survey-clustering/README.md

 | `Text` | dropped |

 **2. Clean**
 Columns above a missingness threshold are dropped, as are free-text items.
-Multi-select answers are split on `;` into dummy columns, with an explicit `_no_selection` flag so "answered nothing" stays a signal rather than becoming silent zeros.
+Multi-select answers are split on the separator into dummy columns, with an explicit no-selection flag so "answered nothing" stays a signal rather than becoming silent zeros.

 **3. Impute**
 Missingness is split into two cases.
 Structurally missing values (the question did not apply to that respondent) are filled with `not_applicable` and kept as a real category.
 Randomly missing values get mode imputation for categorical items and median imputation for ordinal ones.
 Ordinal columns are then standardised; categorical columns stay raw for the distance-based models.